ValeriaVG/EselCMS/readme.md

   No more bloated databases!
 Content is stored in **FILES** and database has it's index if it's needed for search!:astonished:

 6. __It's secure__ :ok_hand:
   Esel uses [Twig](http://twig.sensiolabs.org/) as it's template engine and [Idiorm](https://github.com/j4mie/idiorm) as it's database layer.
-Also Esel has super global variables escaping via `Esel::g(Esel::GET,"test")`, `Esel::g(Esel::POST,"test")` etc. And every module is checked before loading to prevent code injections. :bangbang:
+Also Esel has super global variables escaping via `Esel::sga(Esel::GET,"test")`, `Esel::sga(Esel::POST,"test")` etc. And every module is checked before loading to prevent code injections. :bangbang:

 ##Now to the bad part: Esel is currently under development